DevilishSpirits/arcollect/webext-adder/README.md

 The `platform` is the platform identifier, the root URL of the platform like `twitter.com`.

 The `transaction_id` is a  string that is returned verbatim in the response to help the extension identify the tab destination.

+The `dns_prefill` is a dictionary that map domain name to an array of string with their already resolved IP addresses.
+It allows to reuse application DNS cache to improve performances and privacy.
+Note that the webextension resolve all domain names, even those not in browser cache, in order to provide consistent behavior since the browser use it's own DNS resolver.

 The `artwork` array contain objects you wants to add with some properties :